 1. Proceed with caution: There are many firms out there looking to take advantage of you.

 Be wary of commission-only positions where the firm encourages you to sell insurance and investment products to your friends and family.
 It can ruin relationships and often times you don’t know enough about those products yet.
 If the products don’t work out for your friends and family, they may be stuck with the negative effects for years after you leave the company.
 With the standard turnover rates for these positions, it is likely that you will leave quickly.

 I won’t mention the companies because I don’t want the liability, but in my opinion, they are the ones that advertise their jobs the most frequently and don’t require any experience.
 They can do this because many of these firms have an extremely high turnover rate for these positions (upwards of 80%) so they are consistently hiring to replace those who left.

 This does not mean that some will not become successful through this route, but just be aware that the odds are you will not be successful and will be out of the industry within 5 years.
-The biggest thing contributing to your success at these positions will be your sales ability.
+The biggest thing contributing to your success at these positions and in financial advisor positions overall, will be your sales ability.

-2. If you are not good at sales or cannot learn to sell within a matter of months, forget about it.
+2. If you are not good at sales or cannot learn within a short timeframe, you’re gonna have a bad time.